arabine/tanca/README.md

 2 8 7 6

 If n is odd, do the same thing but add a dummy team.
 Whoever is matched against the dummy team gets a bye that week.

+# Network protocol

+Since version 1.9, Tanca has a built-in TCP/IP server that supports JSON requests and can be used for external applications.

+An example is provided in standard that shows a brackets graphical view of current event.

+## Command line test

+On windows: netstat -aon to list TCP ports, 9620 and 9621 (WebSocket) should be in listen state.

+ncat.exe 127.0.0.1 9620 to get the current games list, if any